MedPhysUL/delia/README.md

 # TODO

 - [ ] Generalize the use of arbitrary tags to choose images to extract.
 At the moment, the only tag available is `series_descriptions`.
+- [ ] Loosen monai version requirements (monai==1.0.1) to allow for more recent versions.
+This needs a redefinition of the way transforms are applied.

 # License